jd12/intro-html-project/part-I/part1Challenge/README.md

 ![Jobs](images/jobs.png)

 ## Done

 Great job.
-Make sure you have a commit for each page.
+Make sure you create a commit with the commit message `feat: Complete Part 1 Challenge`.

 You are now ready to tackle [Part-II](../../part-II)